Date of Award:

 The owl matched responses to probability of reinforcement in all three experiments while the hawk matched in Experiment II and showed matching toward two of the three boxes in Experiment III.
 In Experiment I the hawk had a Box 2 preference.
 This research extends the generality of the matching concept and suggests that predatory birds do not randomly hunt or hunt in only one location, but rather tend to search according to the probability of reinforcement for that location.

-Mueller, Deborah L., "Probability Learning in Prey Selection with a Great Horned Owl and a Red-tailed Hawk" (1976).
-All Graduate Theses and Dissertations.
+Mueller, Deborah L., "Probability Learning in Prey Selection with a Great Horned Owl and a Red-Tailed Hawk" (1976).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5796.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .